12 oz. bag

 Region: Shores of Lake Kivu, eastern Democratic Republic of the Congo

 Altitude Grown: 4,790 to 6,233 feet

 Details: This cooperative was established in a country torn apart by conflict and civil war.
-About 20 percent of the cooperative’s coffee farmers are women, many of them widows whose husbands died at war or drown trying to smuggle coffee across Lake Kivu so that they could sell it for a decent price.
+Nearly 30 percent of the cooperative’s coffee farmers are women, many of them widows whose husbands died at war or drown trying to smuggle coffee across Lake Kivu so that they could sell it for a decent price.